 Generic marks describe the general category of the corresponding goods and services.
 A generic mark is not entitled to protection.

-John C. Laurence Law, PLLC can help evaluate your proposed marks and can then file and prosecute your trademark application, as generally described below.
+John C. Laurence Law, PLLC can help evaluate a proposed mark and can file and prosecute a trademark application for that mark, as generally described below.
+We can also enforce your mark against infringement of the mark.
 Contact me today at 917-612-1059 to schedule a free consultation.

 Trademark Application Process